 Medicine and optometry at Deakin

-Deakin's innovative Doctor of Medicine is a unique four-year graduate-entry program.
-The course aims to improve the health and wellbeing of rural and regional Australians by training doctors to pursue a career in medicine in rural and regional areas either as specialists or general practitioners.
+Learn more about our innovative Doctor of Medicine – a unique four-year graduate-entry program aiming to improve the health and wellbeing of rural and regional Australians.

 Study optometry at Deakin